decodewithdeepak/markdown-notes/7th-sem/webm/webm-unit-3.md

 ### 8.1 Definition

-**Collective Intelligence** is the shared intelligence that emerges from collaboration and collective efforts of many individuals.
+**Collective Intelligence** is the shared intelligence that emerges from the collaboration and collective efforts of many individuals working together.
+Unlike swarm intelligence which typically involves simple agents following basic rules, collective intelligence can involve complex entities (including humans) who contribute their knowledge, skills, and perspectives to achieve goals that would be difficult or impossible for individuals alone.
+Examples include crowdsourcing platforms like Wikipedia, prediction markets, and collaborative problem-solving communities.

 ### 8.2 Collective Intelligence vs Swarm Intelligence